amateur80lvl/lxcex/book/ch7-plausible-deniability.md

   This is plausibly deniable for spinning disks, consider using them instead of SSD.
 * High entropy in unused sectors.
 Deniable, but... still a red flag.
 * No swap.
 Deniable as an SSD wearing avoidance.
 BTW does anyone still use swap?
-  If you do, consider use a file on your hidden volume.
+  If you do, consider using a file on your hidden volume.
 Buying RAM is a better option.

 Mind bash history and type
 ```